samuel-kroger/Bounding-the-diameter-and-the-number-of-optimal-compact-Black-majority-districts/README.md

 # How to run the code yourself?

-All of the code works off running comp_experiment.py and can be excuted with the following line:
+All of the code works off running comp_experiment.py and can be executed with the following line:
 ```
 C:\src\comp_expermient.py
 ```